 - With that signal voltage exits in phase at the emitter of transistor Q1.

-- As the emitters of transistor Q1 and Q2 are common the signal of the emitter will be input to the transistor Q2 that operates as common emitter amplifier.
+- As the emitters of transistors Q1 and Q2 are common the signal of the emitter will be input to the transistor Q2 that operates as a common emitter amplifier.

-- In figure denoted as (b) signal is provided to the input two and first input is connected with the ground.
+- In the figure denoted as (b) signal is provided to the input two and the first input is connected with the ground.

-- In results, an amplified inverted signal appears at the output two.
+- In a result, an amplified inverted signal appears at the output two.

 - In this condition transistor, Q1 operates as a common base amplifier and a non-inverted signal is shown at output one.